ihoover/algebra/README.md

 - `__mul__(self, other)`
 - `__eq__(self,other)`
 - `__hash__(self)`
-- `order(self)` -- returns the order of the elements.
+- `order(self)` -- returns the order of the element.
 0 is infinite.

 ##Permutations##
 The `Perm`  class represents a permutation.
 It is initialized with either a tuple or a list, and the distinction is important.
 A permutation can also be initialized from another `Perm` object to create a copy.